 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-amateur sleuth, anthology, historical mystery that was published by Open Road Media on July 31, 2012 and has 176 pages.
+amateur sleuth, anthology, historical mystery in eBook edition that was published by Open Road Media on July 31, 2012 and has 176 pages.

 Explore it on Goodreads or Amazon.

 The fifteenth book, an anthology of the last three stories to be published in the Lord Peter Wimsey Mysteries historical amateur sleuth series, and revolving around the brilliant, self-effacing Lord Peter.

 You could say that “Talboys” is the second of the Talboys stories…

 “Striding Folly” is a carefully plotted murder thwarted by a dream.
 And it’s lucky for Mr. Mellilow that Lord Peter was on the case.
 What I find sad about the story is the threat to Mr. Mellilow’s peace.
 His dream of his forever bit of England.

 Lord Peter Wimsey is a second son who indulges an interest in solving crime.
 Mr. Mellilow is an educated man with an interest in chess who has retired to the peace of his cottage.
 He thought.
 Mr. Creech is a businessman with an eye to profit.
 Sir Henry Hunter has heard things about Creech.
 Moses is a traveling salesman for Messrs.
 Cohen & Gold of Farringdon Street.
 There’s also a superintendent, a police surgeon, and the chief constable.